benhsz/parless/steps-to-implement.md

 would appear as

      define (factorial n)
-       if |zero? n
+       if ▹zero? n
           1
-          |* n (factorial (sub1 n)
+          ▹* n (factorial (sub1 n)

-Consider an alternative shape if showing a `|` bar would be confusing.

 # Step 6

 The next step could be to provide customization options for the user, such as being able to:
-- Adjust the shape for unfinished opening parens
+- Choose the shape for unfinished opening parens
-- Modify what the editor should consider 'unexpected indentation'
+- Adjust what the editor should consider 'unexpected indentation'
 - Decide whether parentheses in commented-out code should be affected ('no' as default?)

 # Step 7